socketstream/socketstream/doc/guide/en/using_emberjs.md

-# Use Ember MVC JS lib with SocketStream
+# Use Ember JS

+**Note: This doc file has been kindly contributed and is in need of a little editing.
+More info on using SocketStream with Ember can be found on our Google Group.
+Pull requests to improve this page would be appreciated.**

 Socketstream already support Ember MVC in the core and it is really easy to integrate your ember MVC end point into SocketStream framework.
 Following are steps to create an end-point with Ember view in SocketStream.